 This Sabre video overview of Business Central manufacturing is another overview of some of these features and functions.

-If you are considering Business Central make to stock for your business, don't hesitate to reach out and contact Sabre for more information.
+If you are considering Business Central make to stock for your business, don’t hesitate to reach out and contact Sabre for more information.
 We believe this is a strong cloud manufacturing solution with end-to-end capabilities augmented with AppSource solutions specifically for manufacturing.
-Sabre Limited are famous for our fixed fee implementation model, exclusively designed for manufacturing.
+Sabre Limited is famous for our fixed fee implementation model, exclusively designed for manufacturing.
 We work in combination with the out-of-the-box features of Business Central manufacturing, as well as selected 3rd party apps.